Kristina Svechinskaya: Hacker

 Her earnings were small and she moved to New York and worked as a hacker's money mule.
 Svechinskaya was offered an 8–10% share of taken money.
 Her sentence was expected to be announced in June 2011, but Svechinskaya signed a personal recognizance bond and was released under $25,000 bail.
+In case of conviction, Svechinskaya could have been imprisoned for up to 40 years.
+This would have included the fraud charge (30 years and $1 million fine) and the false passports charge (10 years and $250,000 fine).
 In 2016, Svechinskaya made a YouTube presentation of SmartFlash, marketed as secure cloud-based USB flash drive to store unlimited amount of data.